-Thou couldst the dying man rejoice:

-The cheer of Harald could impart

-Courage and life to every heart.

-While swinging high the bloodsmeared sword,

-By arm and voice we knew our lord."
+"Brave were thy words in battle-field, Thou stainer of the snow-white shield'- Thou gallant war-god' With thy voice Thou couldst the dying man rejoice: The cheer of Harald could impart Courage and life to every heart.
+While swinging high the blood-smeared sword, By arm and voice we knew our lord."

-So says Glum Geirason:-
+There fell Harald Grafeld.
+So says Glum Geirason:----

-The generous ruler of the land

-Fell at the narrow Limfjord strand,

-Enticed by Hakon's cunning speech

-To his death-bed on Limfjord's

-beach."
+"On Limfjord's strand, by the tide's flow, Stern Fate has laid King Harald low; The gallant viking-cruiser-he Who loved the isle-encircling sea.
+The generous ruler of the land Fell at the narrow Limfjord strand, Enticed by Hakon's cunning speech To his death-bed on Limfjord's beach."